The Vegan Traveller Guide

 Before I went to Mexico City, I had the preconception that it would be really difficult to find good vegan food.
 Man, how I was wrong!

 There are so many incredible, delicious vegan restaurants and taco stands that I was genuinely in food heaven here.
-You can check out some other Mexico City recommendations on Hats Off World, but these are my favourite ones.

 My top 3 vegan places are: